akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She looked at him, surprised.
 She had not spoken of it again—had tried not to think of it—but the fear had stayed, a low ache beneath the days of mending and planning.

 “I mentioned it to the Queen,” Godfrey said.
 “She instructed me not to interfere too much.
 But she wondered if a good, reliable man to help manage the estate might be of use.
-Perhaps a cook as well.
+Perhaps a cook too.
 Someone who could see to the running of the hall, to help lighten your burden a little.”

 Beatrice stared at him, astonished.
 “You spoke to the Queen about my father?”